robcarver17/skipperman/docs/ticksheet_entry_help_SI.md

 ![ticksheet_entry4.png](/static/ticksheet_entry4.png)

 All the other cadets have gone.
-I can now proceed with editing in the normal way, for example by clicking on ‘edit using checkboxes’
+I can now proceed with editing in the normal way, for example by clicking on `Edit using checkboxes`:

 ![ticksheet_entry_SI3.png](/static/ticksheet_entry_SI3.png)

 I can easily scroll left and right to see and edit all of his ticks.
 Notice that the buttons at the top of the column that apply ticks to all cadets are now gone – with only one cadet these aren’t needed.

 Once done, I click on save, and I am back to viewing just one cadet.
-And if I am done with David I can now click on ‘Show all cadets’ to see everyone again.
+And if I am done with David I can now click on `Show all cadets` to see everyone again.
 And I can then select a new cadet to edit.